erinmcmackin/code-break/README.md

 * The user is in stitches.
 Spirits lifted, and life's essence restored the user found just they boost they needed by taking a code-break!
 But one more thing, the user might need to return one day, and would like like to see some variety.
 Let's add a user LogIn capability and a search bar to the gifs gallery so that the user can find new gifs.
 Remember, some may need more than others so lets let them pick how many.

 * The user is all set to return the next time they need a Code-Break

 ## Vision Site Structure & Content

- - Programming jokes
+  * Programming jokes
     - Random joke generator

--Forums
+  * Forums
-   - post an image with a caption
+   - Post an image with a caption
-   - leave a comment
+   - Leave a comment

--Funny GIFs and comics
+ * Funny GIFs and comics
+   - Stretch goal

 ## Languages & Frameworks Used
   * Javascript
-  * HTML & CSS & Flexbox
+  * HTML & CSS & FlexBox

 MeanStack:
   * Mongoose
   * Express